Master of Business Administration Course Descriptions

 GBUS 702 – MBA Essentials I – 3 Credit Hours

-MBA Essentials I will cover baseline knowledge in the functional areas of business.
+MBA Essentials I will cover baseline knowledge in the functional areas of business for MBA students.
 This course will address communications, legal, leadership, and marketing.
 Prerequisite: None.

 GBUS 703 – MBA Essentials II – 3 Credit Hours